Table of contents

 Workload Security connects with the agent located on the SAP NetWeaver server.
 The agent connects with libsapvsa or dsvsa.dll, which are the virus adapters provided by Trend Micro for scanning purposes.

-The components involved in this solution are:
+The following components are involved in Scanner:

 • Workload Security: The centralized web-based management console that administrators use to configure security policy and deploy protection to the agent.